Zergus-s/breaking_bad_quotes/README.md

-to run this application in browser, open this link https://zergus-s.github.io/breaking_bad_quotes/build
+To run this application in browser, open this link https://zergus-s.github.io/breaking_bad_quotes/build /
+/
+/
+/
+/
+/
+/
+/
+/
+/